 We think of gluten mainly when we made bread doughs: you have to knead the dough and work it to “develop” the gluten, essentially to help those proteins assemble correctly into a strong network.
 That network is key—gluten helps bread doughs rise and stay risen (on the counter and in the oven).
 Without gluten, the pockets of air would break through the dough and escape too easily and your breads wouldn’t rise as well as they should.

 In bread, gluten is a good thing.
 In cakes, not so much.

 Overmixing a cake batter can lead to gluten formation, especially if your cake recipe includes water or milk (remember gluten forms when you mix flour and water, and work them together).
 Gluten in a cake would mean that as the baking powder does its job of forming carbon dioxide so that your cakes will rise, that gluten network will trap those air bubbles and instead of forming lots of tiny bubbles, you will end up with bigger bubbles that stretch out and develop as gas forms and water evaporates.

-You know you’ve overmixed, when you see “tunneling” in cakes and muffins because often if you slice into a cake baked from an overmixed batter, you will see tunnels where air bubbles were trapped and therefore pushed through the crumb, basically tunneling through your cake.
-Tunneling is considered a bad thing, and from my experience, the more tunneling you see, the harder (less fluffy and spongy) the cake is and the more gluten was formed from overmixing the batter.
+You know you’ve overmixed, when you see “tunnelling” in cakes and muffins because often if you slice into a cake baked from an overmixed batter, you will see tunnels where air bubbles were trapped and therefore pushed through the crumb, basically tunneling through your cake.
+Tunnelling is considered a bad thing, and from my experience, the more tunnelling you see, the harder (less fluffy and spongy) the cake is and the more gluten was formed from overmixing the batter.
 Soft, squishy cakes that were mixed just enough have less gluten formed from mixing.